16-18 November 2017

 The economy enjoyed a heyday called the Celtic Tiger at the end of the 20th Century, but then the economy collapsed – and again a lot of people emigrated to find jobs and opportunities – and the country is only now starting to recover from the recession.

 To finish off the story of the Irish/English, Queen Elizabeth only visited Ireland for the first time since Independence in 2011.
-It was apparently a solemn occasion that was observed in quiet contemplation from home… In stark contrast to the 100,000 people that had lined the streets for Obama’s visit.
+It was apparently a solemn occasion that was observed in quiet contemplation from home… In stark contrast to the 100,000 or more people that had lined the streets for Obama’s visit.
 The Queen, bless her, wore a bright green dress, started her public address with a warm opener in Gaelic (nice touch) and did a good job of humanising herself on the visit by taking in the tourist sights, including the Guinness Storehouse (where she didn’t fancy her pint, but Prince Philip polished it off for her, after gulletting his own).

 By now we’d walked around the Castle and were on the outside, next to the Charles Beatty Library, which Jack told is is one of the best places to visit in Dublin (and is free to enter).

-By the way, until 1978 it was illegal in Ireland to sell alcohol on St Patrick’s Day.
+As an interesting aside, until 1978 it was illegal in Ireland to sell alcohol on St Patrick’s Day.
 It was supposed to be a day spent in church or in quiet contemplation, appreciating the Saint – who was actually Welsh and only visited Ireland twice – bringing Christianity to Ireland.